fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

 rises in the\: {=*east*#**Super!** ~*west* ~*north* ~*south*}
 ```

 But, formatting code blocks or nested lists in Moodle requires some deeper understanding, because of the meanings of characters in the two formats.
-The solutions require escaping certain characters, and this complicate the GIFT files.
-The good news is that using a smart editor, such as the [GIFT Format Pack extension in VSCode](https://marketplace.visualstudio.com/items?itemName=ethan-ou.vscode-gift-pack) can make it less painful.
+The solutions require escaping certain characters, which complicates the GIFT files.
+The good news is that using a smart editor, such as the [GIFT Format Pack extension in VSCode](https://marketplace.visualstudio.com/items?itemName=ethan-ou.vscode-gift-pack), can make it less painful.

 ### Moodle markdown is not GitHub markdown